-In 2024, the Board recommended that no interim or final dividend would be paid.
+In 2024, the Board recommended that no interim or final dividend would be paid. (命)

 Note 29.
-Tullow Oil plc subsidiaries As at 31 December 2024
+Tullow Oil plc subsidiaries

 Each undertaking listed below is a subsidiary by virtue of Tullow Oil plc holding, directly or indirectly, a majority of voting rights in the undertaking.
 The ownership percentages are equal to the effective equity owned by the Group.
 Unless otherwise noted, the share capital of each undertaking comprises ordinary shares or the local equivalent thereof.